 - Wounds with compromised blood supply create anaerobic conditions that are required for the germination and multiplication of C. tetani.

-- Groups with a higher risk: non-immunized individuals; , those with diabetes, neonates, IV drug abusers, certain patient groups (i.e., postsurgical, obstetric, dental)
+- Groups with a higher risk: non-immunized individuals; , those with diabetes, neonates, people who inject drugs (PWID), certain patient groups (i.e., postsurgical, obstetric, dental)

 Tetanospasmin: reaches the CNS through retrograde axonal transport